 The Geneva company is now managed by fourth-generation Thierry Stern, and has been in his family since 1932, when his predecessors, Charles and Jean bought up a majority shareholding in Patek Philippe.

-From simple models such as the Nautilus, which recently celebrated its 40 years of production, on to super-complicated watches such as the Grandmaster Chime, the wristwatch with the most mechanisms ever produced by the House, to the 80 patents deposited, the successes, the acknowledgements and the list of records broken in all of the world’s most precious auction houses: all of this has ensured that Patek has established itself as the unrivalled queen of the watch-making industry.
+From simple models such as the Nautilus on to super-complicated watches such as the Grandmaster Chime, the wristwatch with the most complications ever produced by the House, to the over 80 patents deposited, the successes, the acknowledgements and the list of records broken in all of the world’s most precious auction houses: all of this has ensured that Patek has established itself as the unrivalled queen of the watch-making industry.

 Tradition has it that Antoine Norbert de Patek and Jean-Adrien Philippe had a single ambition: to create the best watches in the world.
 They succeeded.